gbdev/gb-asm-tutorial/src/part3/collision.md

 Collision Detection is crucial to games.
 It can be a very complicated topic.
 In Galactic Armada, things will be kept super simple.
 We're going to perform a basic implementation of "Axis-Aligned Bounding Box Collision Detection":

 > One of the simpler forms of collision detection is between two rectangles that are axis aligned — meaning no rotation.
 The algorithm works by ensuring there is no gap between any of the 4 sides of the rectangles.
-Any gap means a collision does not exist.
+Any gap means a collision does not exist.[^mdn_source]

 The easiest way to check for overlap, is to check the difference bewteen their centers.
 If the absolute value of their x & y differences (I'll refer to as "the absolute difference") are BOTH smaller than the sum of their half widths, we have a collision.
 This collision detection is run for bullets against enemies, and enemies against the player.
 Here's a visualization with bullets and enemies.